MasqueCrow/StudentRegistrationMVC/README.md

 ### Functionality
 1. Built Student Portal using Spring MVC with Thymeleaf as Java Template to load the View component
-2. CRUD operations on Student Model
+2. CRUD operations on Student model
 3. Auto-complete search bar using Ajax
 4. Include AOP on methods for logging
 5. Simple form validation